rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ## Skill-building from games

-In 1997, when Deep Blue topped world chess champion Gary Kasparov, it did so with what's called "brute force", by using a supercomputer to analyze the outcome of every possible move, looking further ahead than any human possibly could.
+In 1997, when Deep Blue beat world chess champion Gary Kasparov, it did so by "brute force", by using a supercomputer to analyze the outcome of every possible move, looking further ahead than any human possibly could.

 In 2016, IBM's Watson software beat the Jeopardy game champion